Frequently asked questions

 Can I adopt if I have a disability?

-Disability is only one of many issues that will be considered by an adoption agency during the assessment process.
+Disability is only one of many issues that will be considered by the adoption team during the assessment process.
 It does not automatically rule anyone out of the process but will be evaluated alongside all other relevant factors.

 If you believe that you might need some additional assistance to adopt a young person, social services may be able to provide this.
 The life experiences of disabled individuals can give them a unique insight into the lives of children in care, who often see themselves as ‘different’ or who may also have a disability.